dbstratta/environment/CONTRIBUTING.md

 but you can test locally to be confident that your PR will pass CI.

 1. Make sure all tests pass.
 See [the testing section](#running-tests).
-2. Make sure the TypeScript types are ok: `yarn typecheck`.
+2. Make sure the TypeScript types are ok: `yarn tsc`.
 3. Make sure the linter doesn't complain: `yarn lint`.
 4. Your PR is good to go!